edgelesssys/contrast/README.md

 attestation statement for your entire deployment.
 Anyone can use this to verify the integrity of your distributed app, making it easier to assure stakeholders of your app's security.

-## The Nunki Initializer
+## The Contrast Initializer

-Nunki provides an Initializer that handles the remote attestation on the workload side transparently and fetches the workload certificate.
+Contrast provides an Initializer that handles the remote attestation on the workload side transparently and fetches the workload certificate.
 The Initializer runs as init container before your workload is started.

 ## Installation